Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Related Work

 \subsection{Recommendation with Multiple Objectives}

 The studies on multi-objective optimization are rich and various approaches have been proposed \cite{moop}.
-One significant feature of the multiple objective optimization is that, usually, there does not exist a solution that satisfies all the objectives simultaneously.
+One significant characteristic of multi-objective optimization is that, usually, there does not exist a solution that satisfies all the objectives simultaneously.

-Some studies have considered multiple objectives in personalized recommendation tasks \cite{DBLP:conf/recsys/JamborW10, 10.1145/2365952.2365962}.
-For instance, \citet{10.1145/2365952.2365962} constructe multiple objectives including accuracy, diversity, and novelty and a Pareto frontier is found to satisfy the mentioned objectives.
-However, the manual scalarization (grid search) is still required.
-Besides, there are few studies on optimizing multiple objectives in group recommendation and we are among the first to treat the two-sided fairness problem in recommendation into a multi-objective optimization perspective.

-Our study expands on prior work by studying interpolation-free optimization of two-sided fairness problems.
-Our method is flexible and allows multiple consumer and producer fairness definitions (e.g. for different demographic groupings) without the need to directly reason about scaling different objectives.